kfly8/Syntax-Keyword-Assert/README.md

 - **Simple Syntax**

-    The syntax is straightforward—assert BLOCK—making it easy to integrate into existing codebases.
+    The syntax is straightforward—assert BLOCK—making it easy to integrate into existing code.

 ## STRICT Mode Control